Notion ORMGitHub

 bun notion add <database-id>

 Agent support requires the Notion Agents SDK, which is currently in alpha and not published to npm.
-Because of this, a one-command setup handles the entire download-and-install flow for you:
+Because of this, use the commands below to download, build, and link the SDK, then sync:

 bun notion setup-agents-sdk